-- 2. Guest Lectures and Workshops: The institute invites experts, scholars, or practitioners in the field of constitutional law, human rights, or civics to deliver guest lectures or conduct workshops.
-These sessions can provide valuable insights into constitutional obligations, values, rights, duties, and responsibilities, offering a practical understanding of their application in real-life scenarios. - 3.
-Awareness Campaigns and Events: The institute organizes awareness campaigns and events to highlight the constitutional obligations and values.
+2. Guest Lectures and Workshops: The institute invites experts, scholars, or practitioners in the field of constitutional law, human rights, or civics to deliver guest lectures or conduct workshops.
+These sessions can provide valuable insights into constitutional obligations, values, rights, duties, and responsibilities, offering a practical understanding of their application in real-life scenarios.

+3. Awareness Campaigns and Events: The institute organizes awareness campaigns and events to highlight the constitutional obligations and values.
 These can include seminars, debates, panel discussions, or symposiums on topics related to citizenship, democracy, and human rights.
-Such events encourage active participation and critical thinking among students and employees. - 4.
-Constitution Day Celebrations: The institute commemorates Constitution Day or any other relevant national or international days that celebrate constitutional values and principles.
+Such events encourage active participation and critical thinking among students and employees.

+4. Constitution Day Celebrations: The institute commemorates Constitution Day or any other relevant national or international days that celebrate constitutional values and principles.
 These celebrations can involve activities like quizzes, essay competitions, or creative contests centered around the constitution and citizenship.

-File Description Documents Details of activities that inculcate values necessary to transform students into responsible citizens View File Any other relevant information No File Uploaded

-7.1.10 - The institution has a prescribed code of conduct for students, teachers, administrators and other staff and conducts periodic sensitization programmes in this regard: The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff Annual awareness programmes on the Code of Conduct are organized
+File Description Documents Details of activities that inculcate values necessary to transform students into responsible citizens View File Any other relevant information No File Uploaded 7.1.10 - The institution has a proof conduct for students, teacher administrators and other staff a periodic sensitization programmer egard: The Code of Conduct is the website There is a committe adherence to the Code of Cond- organizes professional ethics pro- students, teachers, administrate staff Annual awareness programer Code of Conduct are organized rs, and conducts mes in this s displayed on ee to monitor uct Institution rogrammes for ors and other mmes on the